Financial Aid

 MASSGrant

-Students must meet Massachusetts residency requirements and be enrolled full-time.
-The awards range from $1000 to $2000 per year.
+Provides need-based financial assistance to undergraduate students who reside in Massachusetts.
+Students must be enrolled full-time, at least twelve credits per semester, and meet the SAI requirements to be eligible to receive this grant.
 Eligible students will receive notification from the Massachusetts Office of Student Financial Assistance.
 Application deadline is May 1 prior to the academic year.
 This grant is limited to four semesters while enrolled at a community college.

 MASSGrant Plus